tcompa/ising_julia/README.md

 + write a plotting script in julia
 + make a version in which the function runs in parallel for different beta
 + make a version with multiple parallel runs at the same beta

-(minor change, only to see how branches work)